xpyx/xpyx/README.md

 - Studying at [Metropolia University of Applied Sciences](https://www.metropolia.fi/en)
 - Degree Program in Information and Communication Technology
 - Majoring in <b>Mobile Solutions</b>, graduating in fall 2021
+- My thesis subject is "Best practises in the development of a SaaS product"
 - Also Open University studies in University of Helsinki and Aalto University

 ## Languages, frameworks & tools I´ve been using recently